calistasalsabila/Programming-Language/Python/material/14_02ModuleOSandShutil.md

 ---

-## 🌟 Conclusion
+## Conclusion

 With `os` and `shutil`, you can automate scripts, build file organizers, create backup tools, or even a simple recycle bin system.
-Keep practicing and exploring! 🚀
+Keep practicing and exploring!

+> 📚 This is part of the Python chapter.